Somebody Else Recruiting For Leaders

 Group of Scouts to one side - (They will repeat the Cub Scout Promise later)

-Boy with lit candle and parents come forward to Cubmaster.
+Boy with a lit candle and parents come forward to Cubmaster.

 LEADER: (name), I see you enjoyed your first pack meeting tonight.
 You carry with you the spirit of Cub Scouting.
 Would you like to join our pack?